nxp-imx/ethos-u-vela/OPTIONS.md

 ### Verbose Progress

-Verbose progress information from the compiler driver and scheduler.
+This option displays progress information of the most time consuming parts of the compiler driver and scheduler.

 ```bash
 vela network.tflite --verbose-progress